CAPITAL ACQUISITIONS TAX

 - Payments for damages or compensation.

-- Gift or inheritance of a dwelling house which is your main residence.
+- Inheritance of a dwelling house which is your main residence subject to certain conditions.

 - Benefits received for charitable purposes.